cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Epoch-based Date/Time {#epochdatetimesect}

-Tag number 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in civil (clock) time.
+Tag number 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in civil time.

 The tag content MUST be an unsigned or negative integer (major types 0